bfintal/Page-Builder-Sandwich-old/readme.txt

 4. Shortcodes

 == Frequently Asked Questions ==

+= I just installed Sandwich.
+Where is it? =

+Go ahead and edit a post or page using the visual editor.
+You might not notice it, but your visual editor is now a page builder *(mic drop)*.

+= How do I add columns? =

+We have added a **column** button in your visual editor (first row of buttons, right-most), click on that to create columns

+= How do I add shortcodes? =

+Click on **Add Media**, then **Insert Post Element**.
+Click on one, edit its settings, then hit **insert**.
+Some shortcodes are only available if you have Jetpack activated.

+= You don't have shortcode _____!
+I need it! =

+*Suggest it to us.* We're thinking of more ways to further expand the capabilities of Sandwich, [suggest it in our Github Repo](https://github.com/gambitph/Page-Builder-Sandwich/issues/new)

+= Do I need Jetpack installed to make this work? =

+*Nope,* although if you have it activated, then additional widgets and shortcodes will become available in Sandwich.

 = WTF, I hate tables!
 Why are tables used to display columns? =